edgelesssys/contrast/docs/docs/examples/emojivoto.md

 On bare metal, the [coordinator policy hash](components/policies.md#platform-differences) must be overwritten using `--coordinator-policy-hash`.
 :::

-### Manifest history and artifact audit
+### Auditing the manifest history and artifacts

 In the next step, the Coordinator configuration that was written by the `verify` command needs to be audited.
 A potential voter should inspect the manifest and the referenced policies.
 They could delegate this task to an entity they trust.

-### Confidential connection to the attested workload
+### Connecting securely to the application

-After ensuring the configuration of the Coordinator fits the expectation, you can securely connect to the workloads using the Coordinator's `mesh-ca.pem` as a trusted CA certificate.
+After ensuring the configuration of the Coordinator fits the expectation, the user can securely connect to the application using the Coordinator's `mesh-ca.pem` as a trusted CA certificate.

 To access the web frontend, expose the service on a public IP address via a LoadBalancer service: